bondmcp/mcp/api-reference/API_REFERENCE.md

 ## Support

 - **Current Issues**: Only report issues with the 6 available endpoints
-- **Feature Requests**: Full feature set is live and under deployment
+- **Feature Requests**: Full feature set is planned and under deployment
 - **Status Updates**: Monitor this documentation for deployment progress

 ---